English at Cranborne

-- Pick out interesting or unfamiliar vocabulary and discuss meaning.
-You could also look at other words that mean similar things (these are called synonyms).
+- Pick out interesting or unfamiliar vocabulary and discuss meaning - look at other words that are similar in meaning (these are called synonyms)

-- Encourage children to read non-fiction texts (newspapers, magazines etc.) as well as fiction texts.
+- Encourage children to read non-fiction texts (newspapers, magazines etc) and poetry as well as fiction texts

-- Ask your child to summarise what they have read.
+- Ask your child to summarise what they have read in their own words